tomichj/autocomplete_rails/README.md

 [@JustinTomich](https://twitter.com/justintomich).

 `AutocompleteRails` is a lightweight component with easily understandable, minimal, source code.
-There are other autocomplete gems out there that are much more complicated, support multiple ORMs, and provide client-side javascript. `AutocompleteRails` only supports ActiveRecord, and only provides rails controller functionality.
-For the client side, you use jQuery UI's autocomplete widget.
+There are other autocomplete gems out there that support multiple ORMs and provide client-side javascript, at the cost of increased complexity. `AutocompleteRails` only supports ActiveRecord, and only provides rails controller functionality.
+Client side, you just use jQuery UI's autocomplete widget.

+`AutocompleteRails` supports Rails 4 and Rails 5.

 ## Install